llaven/damien-hirst-spot-generator/README.md

-# Damien Hirst Spot Generator
+# Damien Hirst Spot Painting Generator
 Safe Money in art collection!!

 With this fabulous DHspg (Damien Hirst Spot Painting Generator) you can make your own Contemporany Art collection with low budget!!